 Vegan soaps are made from only plant-based ingredients; while avoiding chemicals like parabens, sodium laureth sulphate (SLES) and SLS (sodium lauryl sulphate) found in regular soaps.
 The fact is, bar soaps often use animal fats as their oil base.
 For example, if you see “sodium tallowate” on the label, that means the soap was made with beef fat.
 With vegan soap, you can be confident that no animal derivatives are used.

-At Nana + Livy, we make cold-process soaps which would allow us to choose our oil-base and additives wisely.
+At Nana + Livy, we make cold-process soaps which allows us to choose our oil-base and additives wisely.
 All our ingredients are vegan and cruelty-free.
 We do not use animal derivatives.

-While, some of our product lines are not considered ‘all-natural’ because fragrance oil and mica are used.
-We ensure the high-quality of the synthetic ingredients we use and only use a very small portion of it.
+While some of our product lines are not considered ‘all-natural’ because fragrance oil and mica are used, we ensure the high-quality of the synthetic ingredients we use and only use a very small portion of them.
 If you are looking for all-natural products, you can look into our salt blocks, bath salts, bath teas, face oils, face mask + polish, and shampoo bars.
-But one thing for sure is that all of our products are vegan.
+But one thing for sure is that all of our products are 100% vegan.

 It is always a good habit to read the label and check the list of ingredients.
 It’s always good to be more mindful of what we consume.
 We only have one body and one world to live in, after all.